Dual Master of Science in Nursing/Master of Business Administration (MSN/MBA) Program Curriculum

 NRHL 502 Ethical and Culturally Competent Health Care Professional (3 Credits)

-This course draws upon philosophy, ethics and the social sciences to examine key concepts of professional practice that form the foundations for leadership, including professional obligations, duties, rights and cultural competence.
+This course draws upon philosophy, ethics, and the social sciences to examine key concepts of professional practice that form the foundations for leadership, including professional obligations, duties, rights, and cultural competence.
 Coursework leads to an increased understanding of interplay among socio-cultural contexts, ethics, and cultural beliefs about health and illness.

 NRHL 503 Evidence-Based Nursing Practice: Research and Process Improvement (3 Credits)

 This course provides students with skills required to systematically research and evaluate current nursing knowledge to promote evidence-based nursing practice.
 Coursework